FIT2082/28464400_RESEARCH_NOTEBOOK/week_8.md

 | Organizing Code, Outcomes and Final Report                    | 12     |

 ## Goals before next meeting
 We plan to implement our first Machine Learning algorithm in the next two weeks.
+We understand it will be challenging to understand and implement Autoregressive Model in the next two weeks, so we will be dedicating a good deal of time in research to implement it.
+Our next meeting with Dr. Mahsa Salehi will be on the Friday of Week 9.